-What is included in a Content or Copywritng Brief
+What is included in an SEO Content or Copywritng Brief

 Copywriting Briefs: